 The Real Deal

-Teresa and her family are back in the states for the time being, so I asked her to share her chai recipe with me.
+Teresa and her family are back in the states, for the time being, so I asked her to share her chai recipe with me.
 This is authentic chai from India, not the premixed, Americanized version.
-It was a little hard for Teresa to relay the recipe to me since in India, no one uses a recipe for chai.
-Instead, they engage their senses of sight, touch and taste to know when the chai “feels right.”
+It was a little hard for Teresa to relay the recipe to me since, in India, no one uses a chai recipe.
+Instead, they engage their senses of sight, touch, and taste to know when the chai “feels right.”
 And since they don’t typically use measurements, if you ask an Indian how to make chai, they’re more than likely going to tell you to “use this much,” of an ingredient by pinching their thumb and forefinger together.